Herbal Extracts & Custom Blends

 Burdock Root

 Burdock root is high regarded as a blood cleanser and detoxifier.
-It may even help to detoxify heavy metals.
-Many people praise burdock for it's acne-fighting and for overall skin health properties.
+It may even help with heavy metals.
+Many people praise burdock for it's skin health benefits.
 Studies show that burdock root may also be helpful for improving glucose levels and insulin sensitivity.
 In addition, one study shows positive effects for knee osteoarthritis.
 9,10

 Lemongrass